felipe-godoi/head-first-design-patterns/notes/patterns.md

 All the subject has to know about the observers is the Observer interface implementation, and the same is valid for the observers, they only need to know that the subject implements the Subject interface.

 # Decorator Pattern
+### The Decorator Pattern attaches additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.
 This pattern is used based on the Open-Closed principle, because using it you can wrap a class and extend it with other behaviors or responsibilities.
 This way you can add more functionality to an existing code without changing it.
 Some features of decorators are:
 - They have the same supertype as the objects decorated